 An outstanding check is a check payment that has been recorded by the issuing entity, but which has not yet cleared its bank account as a deduction from its cash balance.
 The concept is used in the derivation of the month-end bank reconciliation.

 There is typically a multi-day period between when a check is created and when it is presented for payment, which is caused by the time required for the postal service to deliver the check, as well as for the payee to deposit it.
 The check may also be delayed if the issuing entity puts off mailing the check for any reason.

 If an outstanding check has not yet cleared the bank by the end of the month, it does not appear on the month-end bank statement, and so is a reconciling item in the month-end bank reconciliation prepared by the issuing entity.

-A common problem for the payor is keeping sufficient cash in a bank account to pay off all outstanding checks, since a few residual checks may not be cashed for a long time (as may be the case with, for example, a rent deposit check or a bid bond).
-If the payor assumes that an outstanding check will not be cashed and therefore reduces the cash balance in the related checking account, this puts the payor at risk of having the check rejected whenever it is finally presented for payment, due to a lack of funds.
+A common problem for the payer is keeping sufficient cash in a bank account to pay off all outstanding checks, since a few residual checks may not be cashed for a long time (as may be the case with, for example, a rent deposit check or a bid bond).
+If the payer assumes that an outstanding check will not be cashed and therefore reduces the cash balance in the related checking account, this puts the payer at risk of having the check rejected whenever it is finally presented for payment, due to a lack of funds.

-If a payee receives a check and does not present it for payment at once, there is a risk that the payor will close the bank account on which the check was drawn.
-If so, the payee will need to receive a replacement payment from the payor.
+If a payee receives a check and does not present it for payment at once, there is a risk that the payer will close the bank account on which the check was drawn.
+If so, the payee will need to receive a replacement payment from the payer.

 An outstanding check is also known as an outstanding cheque.